Cleopatra of Jerusalem

 Cleopatra of Jerusalem was a woman who lived in the 1st century BC during the Roman Empire.
-She was the fifth wife of King of Judea, Herod the Great.
+She was the fifth wife of the King of Judea, Herod the Great.

 Biography

 There is a possibility that Cleopatra could have been a daughter of a local noble from Jerusalem.
 She was born and raised in the city and could have been of Jewish or Edomite-Phoenician origins.
 Cleopatra was called Cleopatra of Jerusalem, to distinguish her from the Ptolemaic Greek Queen Cleopatra VII of Egypt.

 Josephus mentions "Cleopatra of Jerusalem" twice: once in his Antiquities of the Jews 17.1.3 and once in his The Jewish War 1.28.4.
-Cleopatra of Jerusalem was not related to the Hasmonaean Dynasty.
+Cleopatra of Jerusalem was not related to the Hasmonaean dynasty.
 She had married King Herod the Great in 25 BC.
 Herod possibly married her as a part of a political alliance.

 Cleopatra had two sons with Herod who were: